gaganhegde/docs/README.md

 The command reference to generate and manage the above can be found [here](./commands).

-This project provides the tooling to generate the recommended directories and manifests as per the [Application Pipelines Model] (./model).
+This project provides the tooling to generate the recommended directories and manifests as per the [Application Pipelines Model](./model).

 ### Sample